menu

 Demographics

 Elberta is a very ethnically-diverse village.
 The people who call Elberta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elberta residents report their race to be White, followed by Native American.
-Important ancestries of people in Elberta include German, Irish, Norwegian, French, and English.
+Important ancestries of people in Elberta include German, Irish, French, English, and Norwegian.

 The most common language spoken in Elberta is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Native American languages.

 Notable & Unique Neighborhood Characteristics